Taylor Henry Farris, III - WyoToday.com

 Mr. Farris passed away on Friday, November 10, 2023 at the Wyoming Medical Center in Casper, Wyoming.

-Taylor “Thumper” was born on October 19, 1958, son of Taylor Henry Farris, Jr. and Mary Helena Hanway in Tacoma, Washington.
+Taylor “Thumper” was born on October 19, 1958, son of Taylor Henry Farris, Jr. and Mary Helena Hanway.
+Growing up, Taylor was baptized into the Catholic faith but also practiced the Native American beliefs.

+Following high school, Taylor went on to continue his education in law enforcement by enrolling in the Arizona Police Academy.
+He served as a police officer for the Quinault Indian Reservation.
+He then went to work for the Quinault housing authority and the Northern Arapaho Housing authority.
+Mr. Farris spent time living in Riverton, Wyoming, Taholah, Washington and Hawaii but made his home in Kinnear.

+Taylor enjoyed spending his time outdoors hunting and fishing.
+Photography and cooking were a passion of his but he also liked to read and collect guns, tools and tape measures.
+He took pleasure in playing the guitar, woodworking and spending time with his family.

 On-line condolences may be made at TheDavisFuneralHome.com